Austin, TX · Travis & Williamson County

 - What if I disagree with the ARB decision?

-- You can appeal beyond the ARB to the state district court in your county, or in some cases to the State Office of Administrative Hearings (SOAH) or binding arbitration, depending on the facts and property type.
+- After the ARB, you can seek review in state district court in your county, or in some cases proceed to the State Office of Administrative Hearings (SOAH) or binding arbitration, depending on the facts and property type.
 Deadlines and procedures apply; consider consulting a tax or legal professional.